tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 Stepping away can be as simple as checking chat notifications after you've pushed your code.
 However, it can be powerful to have physical separation.
 If you can, take a break from screen time.
 This can be something quick like refilling your drink or longer like taking a walk.
 You want to create space between yourself and the code you are soliciting feedback on.
 As silly as it may sound, I have found that actual, physical space can help me feel less attached to my code.

-Time is precious and we don't want to get in the way of shipping code, but I think this time can be worth it.
+Time is precious and we don't want to get in the way of shipping code, but I think this time is worth it.
 In all honesty, depending on how you do reviews, it probably doesn't even have to block reviews from getting done.
-If your team primarily does asynchronous review, you can push your code, request reviews, and step away.
+If your team primarily does asynchronous reviews, you can push your code, request reviews, and step away.
 If you team does synchronous reviews, you can find a future time that works for the reviewer before taking your break.

 #### Stepping away productively